-Use of a 22 μF electrolytic capacitor between VCC and VEE is recommended at the location where the 3.3 V supply enters the PCB.
-When using 0.1 μF and 1 nF ceramic chip capacitors, they should be placed between the IC power supply VCC and VEE, as close as possible to the ADN2813 VCC pins.
+Use of a 10 $\mu$ F electrolytic capacitor between VCC and VEE is recommended at the location where the 3.3 V supply enters the PCB.
+When using 0.1 $\mu$ F and 1 nF ceramic chip capacitors, they should be placed between the IC power supply VCC and VEE, as close as possible to the ADN2812 VCC pins.

 If connections to the supply and ground are made through vias, the use of multiple vias in parallel helps to reduce series inductance, especially on Pin 24, which supplies power to the high speed CLKOUTP/CLKOUTN and DATAOUTP/DATAOUTN output buffers.
-Refer to Figure 24 for the recommended connections.
+Refer to the schematic in Figure 24 for recommended connections.

 By using adjacent power supply and GND planes, excellent high frequency decoupling can be realized by using close spacing between the planes.
-This capacitance is given by ε_r is the dielectric constant of the PCB material.
+This capacitance is given by

-$$C{PLANE} = 0.88 \epsilon{\rm r} A/d(\rm pF)$$
+$$C{plane} = 0.88\epsilon{r} A/d(pF)$$

-A is the area of the overlap of power and GND planes (cm2).

-d is the separation between planes (mm).
+$\varepsilon_r$ is the dielectric constant of the PCB material.
+A is the area of the overlap of power and GND planes (cm). d is the separation between planes (mm).

-For FR-4, $\varepsilon_r = 4.4$ mm and 0.25 mm spacing, $C \sim 15$ pF/cm2.
+For FR-4, $\varepsilon_r = 4.4$ mm and 0.25 mm spacing, $C \sim 15$ pF/cm.

 Figure 24.
-Typical ADN2813 Applications Circuit
+Typical ADN2812 Applications Circuit